scrapy/scrapy/docs/intro/tutorial.rst

 of domains).

-They define an initial list of URLs to download, how to follow links, and how to parse the contents of those pages to extract :ref:`items <topics-items>`.
+They define an initial list of URLs to download, how to follow links, and how to parse the contents of pages to extract :ref:`items <topics-items>`.

 To create a Spider, you must subclass :class:`scrapy.Spider <scrapy.spider.Spider>` and define the three main mandatory attributes: